YvonneLipLim/Python_Projects/PSLE_Grading_System/README.md

-# PSLE Grading System
+# PSLE Score Generator

-Write a Python program that takes the scores for Mathematics, Science, English, Mother Tongue and Higher Mother Tongue as input from the user.
+This is a Python program that takes the scores for Mathematics, Science, English, Mother Tongue and Higher Mother Tongue as input from the user.
 Based on their scores, determine the Achievement Levels (ALs) for each subject using the 8 ALs scoring bands.

 **The ALs for the mark range will be as follows:**
 * 90 & Above = AL1